 The NDIR sensors work by using an infrared (IR) lamp to direct waves of light through a tube filled with a sample of air.
 This air moves toward an optical filter in front of an IR light detector.
 The IR light detector measures the amount of IR light that passes through the optical filter.

-In an NDIR CO2 sensor, the band of IR radiation also produced by the lamp is very close to the 4.26-micron absorption band of CO2.
+In an NDIR CO2 sensor, the band of IR radiation produced by the lamp is close to the 4.26-micron absorption band of CO2.
 Because the IR spectrum of CO2 is unique, matching the light source wavelength serves as a signature or "fingerprint" to identify the CO2 molecule.

 As the IR light passes through the sample tube of air, the CO2 gas molecules absorb the specific band of IR light while letting other wavelengths of light pass through.
-At the detector end, the remaining light hits an optical filter that absorbs every wavelength of light except the wavelength absorbed by CO2 molecules in the sample tube.
+At the detector end, the remaining light hits an optical filter that absorbs every wavelength of light except the 4.26 micon wavelength absorbed by CO2 molecules in the sample tube.

 Finally, an IR detector reads the remaining amount of light that was not absorbed by the CO2 molecules or the optical filter.
+The decrease in transmitted infrared light is proportional to the CO2 gas concentration.

 NDIR CO2 Sensor